Protect lives and equipment as you lead the fire and rescue services at our airfields and bases.

 - Extrication techniques (motor vehicle accidents)

 After graduating you will be posted to an Air Force base for 18 to 24 months for more consolidation and on the job training.

-On successful completion of these courses you will then spend a period of time working on an Air Force base, receiving on the job training (OJT) in preparation for your Fire Fighter Intermediate course.
+You will also spend time working on an Air Force base Fire Flight, receiving on the job training (OJT) in preparation for your Fire Fighter Intermediate course.

-After holding your Class 2 licence for a minimum period of 6 months you will undergo additional OJT and assessing to achieve a Class 4 full licence.
+After holding your Class 2 licence for a period, you will undergo additional OJT and assessing to achieve a Class 4 full licence, enabling you to drive the Aviation Rescue Fire Fighting vehicles to emergency incidents.

 After this period you will return to the Joint Services Fire School for your intermediate trade training.
 This lasts for seven weeks and covers further aspects of your basic training plus:

 - Bulk fuel installation firefighting

 - Deliver fire safety awareness training

 Completing this course makes you a senior fire fighter being able to lead and supervise, which opens doors to a full range of rescue and firefighting duties in the Air Force.

 FIRE COMMAND AND CONTROL JUNIOR COURSE

 Eighteen months after qualifying as a senior fire fighter you will be able to attend a Fire Command and Control Junior course.
 This four week course covers:

 - Command & control an initial emergency incidents

 - Fire safety and evacuation of building regulations

 FIRE COMMAND AND CONTROL SENIOR COURSE

 After 24 months and further experience, you will then be eligible to complete the Fire Command and Control Senior course.
 This three week course covers trade-specific subjects such as:

 - Command and control of multi-agency incidents

 - Legislation and policy within the Defence Force

 Salary and benefits